 To improve rearing habitat by promoting fresh and brackish water conditions, the Biological Opinion proposes actions to facilitate a lagoon with water levels above tidal elevations.
 According to the Biological Opinion, tidal water level changes and saline water reduce habitat quality for juvenile salmonids rearing by reducing the amount of freshwater habitat, elevating salinity above optimal levels for young salmonids and their invertebrate prey, and flushing young salmonids into the ocean.
 Drawing on monitoring in the Russian River Estuary and similar estuaries in California, the Biological Opinion assumes that habitat under lagoon conditions would be strongly influenced by the presence of salt stratification.
-Lagoon water levels would be higher than the ocean tide range, and thereby increase the extent and duration of inundated or floodplain type shallow freshwater habitat during lagoon conditions would benefit rearing salmonids in the estuary.
+Lagoon water levels would be higher than the ocean tide range, and thereby increase the extent and duration of inundated or floodplain type shallow freshwater habitat areas within the estuary.
+The Biological Opinion concluded that the larger extent of freshwater habitat during lagoon conditions would benefit rearing salmonids in the estuary.
 The benefits include a larger extent of freshwater habitat for rearing salmonids not yet acclimated to oceanic salinity, higher rates of invertebrate prey production, and reduced risk of flushing to the ocean.
 In addition, Boughton et al. (2017) reviewed existing literature, focusing on young steelhead behavioral and physiologic responses to various estuarine conditions.
 The study characterized the interconnected roles of foraging opportunity, predation risk, and water quality.
 Based on fish habitat studies in lab settings, other lagoons, and the Russian River, the tech memo developed a rating scheme that identified how changes in temperature, salinity, and dissolved oxygen affect young steelhead growth potential.
 While water quality is not the sole indicator of habitat, the rating scheme provided a qualitative approach for assessing habitat.
 It is intended to help resource managers interpret observations and model predictions of estuary rearing habitat conditions.